uzh-rpg/ICRA2020-FPV-VIO-Competition/README.md

 ## Results

-The submissions have been received, are being processed, and will be announced in due time.
+The results are visible [on the dataset website](http://rpg.ifi.uzh.ch/uzh-fpv.html).

 ## Table of Contents: